Erich Maria Remarque: Writing career

 Remarque continued to write about the German experience after WWI.
 His next novel, Three Comrades (Drei Kameraden), focuses on life in Weimar Republic in the years of 1928 and 1929.
 His fourth novel, Flotsam (in German titled Liebe deinen Nächsten, or Love Thy Neighbour), first appeared in a serial version in English translation in Collier's magazine in 1939.
 He spent another year revising the text for its book publication in 1941, both in English and German.
 His next work, the novel Arch of Triumph, was first published in 1945 in English, and the next year in German as Arc de Triomphe.
 Another instant bestseller, it reached worldwide sales of nearly five million.

-In 1943, the Nazis arrested his youngest sister, Elfriede Scholz, who had stayed behind in Germany with her husband and two children.
+In 1943, the Nazis arrested his youngest sister, Elfriede Scholz, who had stayed behind in Germany with her husband.
 After a trial at the notorious Volksgerichtshof (Hitler's extra-constitutional "People's Court"), she was found guilty of "undermining morale" for stating that she considered the war lost.
 Court President Roland Freisler declared, "Ihr Bruder ist uns leider entwischt—Sie aber werden uns nicht entwischen" ("Your brother is unfortunately beyond our reach – you, however, will not escape us").
 Scholz was beheaded on 16 December 1943.
 Remarque later said that his sister had been involved in anti-Nazi resistance activities.

 In exile, Remarque was unaware of his sister Elfriede's fate until after the war.
 He would dedicate his 1952 novel Spark of Life (Der Funke Leben) to her.
-The dedication was omitted in the German version of the book, reportedly because she was still seen as a traitor by some Germans.
+The dedication was omitted in the German version of the book, reportedly because he was still seen as a traitor by some Germans.

 His final novel was Shadows in Paradise.
 He wrote it while living at 320 East 57th Street in New York City.
 The apartment building "played a prominent role in his novel".